The Appointed Times of YHVH—the Day of Trumpets and the Messiah

 And learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that the summer is near.
 So you also, when you see all these, know that He is near, at the gates.
 (Mat 24:32-33)

-By the same token, we can know when the autumnal festival season approaches, but still we must wait for YHVH to show us the first crescent sliver of the new moon, which will be the beginning of Yom Teruah, the Day of Trumpets.
+By the same token, we can know when the autumnal festival season approaches, but still, we must wait for YHVH to show us the first crescent sliver of the new moon, which will be the beginning of the Day of Trumpets.
 Therefore, we are to wait and watch.

-So, many today have misinterpreted Mat 24:36 to mean that we cannot know the day of the Messiah’s coming and which is even worse, some teach, we are not to study the end-time prophecy.
-This, however, is far from the truth.
+So many today have misinterpreted Mat 24:36 to mean that we cannot know the day of the Messiah’s coming.
+This, however, is far from the truth, as we shall prove it in the following.

 We shall know at what hour He shall come